emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 1. “Classic” Web 2 account - all clients can use this account to call a server.
 For example, this can be a simple username/password or OAuth 2 login with a JWT token.
-2. Axion account - can be used from non-mobile clients only.
-Instead of performing Axion account auth each time we need to use it, we can do it a single time in order to “connect” this account to our primary Web 2 account and store Classic-Axion account connection in our server database.
-In this way we solve all problems - server doesn’t need to authenticate Axion account each time it wants to perform an authorization, instead it can read an associated Axion account from its own database.
+2. Fermi account - can be used from non-mobile clients only.
+Instead of performing Fermi account auth each time we need to use it, we can do it a single time in order to “connect” this account to our primary Web 2 account and store Classic-Fermi account connection in our server database.
+In this way we solve all problems - server doesn’t need to authenticate Fermi account each time it wants to perform an authorization, instead it can read an associated Fermi account from its own database.

 With such hybrid approach, different authentication methods are used for blockchain and server: